Spectral minimal partitions of unbounded metric graphs: Continuity and monotonicity properties of the infimum of the spectrum

 \section{Continuity and monotonicity properties of the infimum of the spectrum}

 In this section we will prove the background continuity and monotonicity properties of $\infspec (\cdot)$, as well as related properties of $\infess (\cdot)$, with respect to expanding or contracting balls.
-For what follows, we take Assumption~\ref{ass:main-assumption}, that is, we assume $\Graph$ satisfies the finite ball condition, and our underlying operator is $A_\HGraph$, with fixed potential $0 \leq V \in L^1_{\textrm{loc}} (\Graph)$.
+Throughout, we will continue to suppose that $\Graph$ and $V$ satisfy Assumption~\ref{ass:main-assumption}.